StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

 Character class '\d' represents any numeric digit.

-	re4, _ := regexp.Compile(`H\dllo`)
+	re4, _ := regexp.Compile(`\d`)
+	// Will print 'true'. .
+	fmt.Printf("%v ", re4.MatchString("Seven times seven is 49."))
 	// Will print 'false'. .
-	fmt.Printf("%v ", re4.MatchString("Hello Regular Expression."))
+	fmt.Printf("%v ", re4.MatchString("Seven times seven is forty-nine."))

-The FindString-function finds a string.
+The *FindString*-function finds a string.
 When you use a literal string, the result will obviuosly be the string itself.
 Only when you start using patters and classes the result will be more interesting.

 		re1, _ := regexp.Compile(`Hello`)
 		// Will print 'Hello'